openjdk/jfx/modules/javafx.web/FFM-ABI-CONTRACT.md

 ### 10.4 Out of scope

-`modules/javafx.web/src/android/**` and `src/ios/**` declare their own `native` methods and load their own libraries, but the Maven build compiles only `src/main/java` plus `target/gensrc/java`.
+`modules/javafx.web/src/android/**` and `src/ios/**` declared their own `native` methods and loaded their own `webview` library, but the Maven build compiles only `src/main/java` plus `target/gensrc/java`, so they were never built here.
+Both trees have since been deleted, as javafx.graphics dropped its iOS and Android code in PR #12 (commit 26ce75d02f).
-They are not built here and are left untouched; note them in the final report rather than editing them.

 ## 11. Corrections from the DOM audit and the generator experiment